 To judge thread quality: Look and Touch.

 Whatever thread you choose, always check its quality; inferior thread can leave a residue in your machine or clog it with lint.
-For general machine-sewing, I look for a smooth, nub-free strand that doesn't twist easily and is as free as possible of fuzz.
+For general machine-sewing, I look for a smooth, nub-free strand that doesn't twist easily and is as free of fuzz as possible.
 I unroll a length, hold it toward a light, and look at it closely to judge a thread.
 Then, I feel for nubs and check that it's smooth and even with my fingertips.

 Mail and Internet ordering has made most thread varieties readily accessible.
 Of course, it's impossible to check thread quality online, but if you provide a vendor with a self-addressed stamped envelope and request a sample length, he may accommodate you.
 Or you can purchase one spool and order more if it proves satisfactory.